HarryHawkins/common-actors/README.md

 # common-actors
-This is a simple Python3 script that returns common actors of 2 movies specified by the user.
+This is a simple Python3 script that returns common actors movies specified by the user.
 It uses the **IMDbPY** python package.
-I created this script because I couldn't remember the name of an actor, but I could think of 2 movies that he was in.
+I created this script because I couldn't remember the name of an actor, but I could think of some movies that he was in.
 This script found the Actor for me.

 It is very simple to use...